Alexlloydwhite/jest-tdd/README.md

 ## Description

-Code exercises and documentation for Jest testing, with a focus on TDD approach
+Code challenges (HackerRank) and documentation for Jest testing, with a focus on a TDD approach.

 ## Approach